Introduction

 Insight

-The User Benefits of the Solution
+The Benefits of the Solution

 Through a collaborative workflow mapping workshop, the team and I outlined the current and target process.
 Visualizing the verification process time reduction, thanks to near-instant highly accurate facial recognition and frees up TSOs with self-verification.